ForgeRock/forgeops/docker/ds/README.md

 The directories internal metrics (exposed via Prometheus) report accurate status and can be used for monitoring and alerting.
 In addition the directory replication logs (logs/replication) show replication activity.

-These limitations will be removed in the 7.0 time frame.